 Second, throughout the report, the NCC maintains that a strong division existed between Inuit in the so-called south and north.
-They even go so far as to argue against the idea of there being a single Labrador Inuit homeland,45 since this would suggest that there is only one Inuit people in Labrador.
-Here are some examples of the NCC's attempt to create a distinct "Southern Inuit" population:
+They even go so far as to argue against the idea of there being a Labrador Inuit homeland,43 since this would suggest that there is only one Inuit people in Labrador.
+Here are some examples of the NCC's creation of a distinct "Southern Inuit" population:

-- Early in the report, the NCC claims that, "The Inuit of south and central Labrador had a different language system than those of northern Labrador."46 The only citation is to research conducted for their report and thus, unavailable to the broader research community. - Later in the same section, they also state that, "By 1765, the Inuit of south and central Labrador seemed unfamiliar with toponyms for the area north of Groswater Bay."47 There's no citation to support this statement, which, is common for most of the key elements of the NCC's claims about the "Southern Inuit." - They continue: "The Inuit themselves identified the existence of different culture groups, with little social interaction (and in fact hostility) between them."48 The only citation is to research conducted for their report and thus, unavailable to the broader research community. - Later in the report, the NCC claims that "Inuit in south and central Labrador saw themselves as distinct from a collectivity of Inuit who inhabited northern Labrador."49 There's no citation to support this statement. - They claim that Inuit from Hamilton Inlet/Lake Melville/Sandwich Bay "did not have good relations with the Inuit in the north.
-The two populations were distinct and hostile."50 There's no citation to support this statement. - They go on: "The separation between the southern Labrador Inuit and the Inuit further north (in the vicinity of 57 N) was believed to have existed for centuries."51 There's no citation to support this statement. - Near the end of the report, they argue, "The southern Inuit were in 1763 a separate (but related) group from those [Inuit] of the north, with their own home territory."52 There's no citation to support this statement.
+- Early in the report, the NCC claims that, "The Inuit of south and central Labrador had a different language system than those of northern Labrador."44 The only citation is to research conducted for their report and thus, unavailable to the broader research community.
+I have found no evidence to support this statement. - Later in the same section, they also state that, "By 1765, the Inuit of south and central Labrador seemed unfamiliar with toponyms for the area north of Groswater Bay."45 There's no citation to support this statement, which, as we will see, is common for most of the key elements of the NCC's claims about the "Southern Inuit." - They continue: "The Inuit themselves identified the existence of different culture groups, with little social interaction (and in fact hostility) between them."46 The citation for this statement is to research conducted for their report, unavailable to the broader research community.

-44 Fitzhugh, "The Inuit Archaeology of the Quebec Lower North Shore," 40.
+40 Fitzhugh, "The Inuit Archaeology of the Quebec Lower North Shore," 40.